 Allow it to simmer for 2-3 mins then add salt and pepper:

 A: It can be purchased from any Asian market or you can purchase it here. (affiliate link)

 Q: What is Bopis made of?

-A: For the meat version, it is commonly made from pig’s lungs and heart that is minced and added with spices.
+A: For the meat version, it is commonly made from a pig’s lungs and heart that are minced and added with spices.

 Q: How long can I freeze cooked Bopis?